Creating the Best Workflow Design – Is it Possible or a Myth?

 Before venturing into the world of workflow design best practices, having basic knowledge of the two widely used workflow models will allow anyone to come up with a usable design.

-Instead of trying to go with the trends, it would be great if you can focus on what your team and the exact task needs before adopting the “right” workflow model.
+Instead of trying to go with the trends, it would be great if you can focus on what your team and the exact task need are before adopting the “right” workflow model.

 7. Categorize Your Workflow Steps based on Priority